 The only one-time options are $20 for two kinds of in game currency, five random card packs, six additional deck slots, and two permanent boosts to xp and gold (20% and 50% respectively) and $20 dollars for the all masters upgrade.

 Overall my initial take with Minion Masters is that it is quite fun.
 The gameplay seems balanced and fair.
 While you can spend money to get cool cosmetics and support the programmers that made the game, it is by no means necessary.
 All the basic functions and characters are available through playing the game, and if you want to dedicate the time, you can get just about any benefit those who might be paying for the content can get.
 The balance is good and it doesn’t feel like any of the masters are so over powered that they must be played to be competitive.
-Overall the game is a delightful little RTS brawler that just about any gamer should be able to pick up and have fun beating on other gamers.
-I have not been playing the game for long and will finish with another review once I have a little more experience under my belt.
-Tune back in for my second review and keep an eye out for my youtube video showcasing my intro to this game and some playtime!
+Overall the game is a delightful little RTS brawler that just about any gamer should be able to pick up and have fun beating on other players.
+Keep an eye out for the YouTube video showcasing my intro to this game and some playtime!